-Safe place.
+Safe place

-Unstructured times, such as break times may provide an opportunity for additional reflection or regulation for some students and staff should provide an opportunity to promote self-awareness and self-regulation.
+Unstructured times, such as break times, may provide an opportunity for additional reflection or regulation for some students and staff should provide an opportunity to promote self-awareness and co-regulation.
 It is important to "know" the child and their sensory or other needs.
 Some students may need active opportunities and others, quiet time.
 A student may find unstructured times challenging and need some adaptions to help them feel safe.
 This should be kept under review.

 Safe withdrawal space for pupils who display highly challenging and/ or aggressive behaviour is not available at Gosden House, due to the nature of the building and site.
+However, if necessary a safe/ pastoral space for an individual to retreat to may be agreed and recorded in their P2L.

-Reparation.
+Reparation

 Repairing relationships or "making good" in some way.
 Students generally like the opportunity to repair.
-By avoiding punishment and focussing instead on reparation when the time is right, the student is more likely to learn the impact of inappropriate behaviour in future, rather than being left angry and focussing on the punishment.
+By avoiding punishment and focusing instead on reparation when the time is right, the student is more likely to learn the impact of inappropriate behaviour in future, rather than being left angry and focusing on the punishment.
+Likewise, staff may need time and space to re-connect and repair a rupture of relationship.

 Staff are encouraged to reflect on their own practice in order to better respond to future incidents.
-Formal and informal systems are in place for staff to discuss and reflect, in order to improve practice but also to support and contain staff.
+Formal and informal systems are in place for staff to discuss and reflect, in order to improve practice but also to support and contain staff who may be experiencing secondary stress.

-Descriptive Praise.
+Descriptive Praise

-Staff tell pupils exactly and clearly, what we like about what they are doing so we reinforce the behaviour we want to promote, develop our relationship, build self-esteem and thereby reduce unwanted behaviours.
+Staff tell pupils exactly and clearly, what they like about what they are doing so we reinforce the behaviour they want to promote, develop the relationship, build self-esteem and thereby reduce unwanted behaviours.
 This applies equally to those students whose behaviours are compliant or withdrawn as it does to those whose behaviour is more challenging.
 This benefits all members of the school community: